franzaurus/tseventeen/README.md

 ## About
-Tseventeen is a re-creation of Twenty Seventeen classic theme to a block theme using TT3’s default style as the baseline.
-This theme is built completely in the Site Editor with a very minimum custom CSS.
-This means the theme is built completely without codes.
+Tseventeen is a re-creation of the Twenty Seventeen classic theme as a block theme, using TT3's default style as the baseline.
+This theme is built entirely in the Site Editor with very minimal custom CSS.
+This means the theme is constructed entirely without code.

 ## Screenshots
 # Full Page Homepage